Diagnosis and support for your client's neurodiverse workforce

 Why the neurodevelopmental pathway?

-- With 15-20% of the UK population being neurodivergent1, it’s likely your clients will have people in their teams with neurological conditions and disabilities
+- With1 in 7 of the UK population though to be neurodivergent1, it’s likely your clients will have people in their teams with neurological conditions and disabilities

 - The first step for members is making a call to our dedicated neurodevelopmental pathway claims helpline where they’ll be referred to our third-party clinical provider